octopus2023-inc/gensphere/README.md

 ## What is GenSphere?

-GenSphere is an open platform to share reusable components of LLM-based applications (functions, workflows, schemas) and an SDK for combining those components in an easy way.
+GenSphere is framework to build LLM applications by declaring tasks and how they connect on YAML files.
+That unlocks a ton of features, including:

 ### 1. Low-level control